kennneth1/sf-crime-warehouse/README.md

 This grain choice means one incident (e.g. a burglary arrest involving conspiracy and possession charges) correctly produces multiple fact rows — one per offense — rather than arbitrarily collapsing to a single category.

+Incident Code was confirmed to map near-1:1 to Incident Description, reinforcing that the offense code — not the incident number — is the dataset's true atomic classification key.

 ---

 ## Deduplication Logic